toolleeo/cli-apps/README.md

 * [moviemon](https://github.com/iCHAIT/moviemon) - A Python program that displays all the information about all your movies in the command line.
 * [oji](https://github.com/xxczaki/oji) - Interactive text emoji creator.
 * [ora](https://github.com/sindresorhus/ora) - Elegant terminal spinner.
-* [paclear](https://github.com/orangekame3/paclear) - paclear is a clear command with pacman animation.
 * [pangran](https://github.com/BimoT/pangran) - A simple TUI program that checks if you've typed a pangram.
 * [plzz](https://github.com/deep5050/plzz) - A python CLI to automate daily tasks of both common and advanced users.
 It allows to easily launch common and different types of operations such as creating random files or check hashes.
 * [Polykill](https://github.com/Bdeering1/polykill) - Lightweight command line utility for removing dependencies and build artifacts from unused local projects.